jaderiver62/bricolage/README.md

 ## Questions

 For any input, concerns, bugs or questions please get in touch!
-Simply reach out to [nina Cummings](https://github.com/jaderiver62/) via GitHub or via e-mail: jaderiver64@gmail.com.
+Simply reach out to [Nina Cummings](https://github.com/jaderiver62/) via GitHub or via e-mail: jaderiver64@gmail.com.

 ---------------------------------------